MuhammadYossry/tech-articles/ai-ml/Chain of Thought Prompting: A Multi-Phase Decision Making System.md

 ## Introduction

 Chain of Thought (CoT) prompting is a powerful technique that guides AI systems through explicit reasoning steps.
-The example provided in the original prompt demonstrates this through a technical query analysis system.
-Let's explore this concept through a different lens: a Medical Diagnosis Support System.
+Chain of Thought prompting works by breaking down complex reasoning into explicit steps, much like how a doctor processes patient information.
+The key is not just reaching a conclusion, but documenting the thinking process that leads to it.

 ## Table of Contents
 - [Understanding CoT Principles](#understanding-cot-principles)